amirkeren/bluemix-workshop/README.md

 3. Login to Bluemix with your username and password using the command - `bluemix login -a https://api.ng.bluemix.net`

-# Deploy the app on Bluemix
+# Deploy the CloudFoundry application on Bluemix

 1. Clone this repository or by running `git clone https://github.com/amirkeren/workshop-prep.git` (if you have git installed) or download it as a zip file from [here](https://github.com/amirkeren/workshop-prep/archive/master.zip)